Bird paradise driving into the Iwokrama Rainforest in Guyana

 The first was the amazing bird display along the Georgetown-Lethem Road as morning broke.
 I was staying at Rock View Lodge in the dry savannah.
 First light peaked over the hills in the distance over the Iwokrama Rainforest.

-The bird display started right away even before we entered the jungle.
+Bird paradise started right away even before we entered the jungle.
 We saw two crested caracaras walking along the road and atop small trees in the savannah.
 Unfortunately, a lack of light did not allow for good picture taking.
 I took a few blurry pictures and moved on.

 I was joined by the son of Rock View’s owner Colin Edwards, Vitto, and my guide Gabe.
 Gabe turned out to be invaluable spotting birds in the trees while going 50 miles per hour.
 He was calling out macaws, toucans, oropendolas while craning his neck to look at the passing trees.
 Every time something interesting was spotted we stopped, and I exited to take pictures.